 Remove the Crutches (at the appropriate time)

-The church may have a thing or two to learn from Starbucks, but how we prioritize community in a local church is not one of them.
+The church may have a thing or two to learn from Starbucks.
+How we prioritize community in a local church is not one of them.
 There will be many voices in the coming months talking about a “new normal” for the Christian church.
-This could be a time when many well-meaning people who are actually more focused on goats than sheep can inadvertently lead the flock away from green pastures and towards the wolves.
+This could be a time when many well-meaning people can inadvertently lead the flock away from green pastures and towards the wolves.
 Make sure you are listening for the Galilean accent of our True Shepherd.
 He is the one who really loves his church and truly knows what is best for us.